Skip to main content

 • url: https://api.yourcompany.com/v1/book-appointment

-3. In Headers, add a JSON object for request headers.
+3. In the Headers tab, add a JSON object for request headers.

 • example: